boecklim/generate-arc-input/README.md

 With flag `--print` the transactions are merely printed.
 With flag `--extended` the transactions are created in extended format.

+If the command is not printed and flag `--main` is given, then the second transaction will be sent to Gorilla Pool's ARC instance.

 ## print address

 Print the address of the private key